Yuzu: The Japanese Citrus Fruit Taking Over the World

 Yuzu’s origins can be traced back to the upper regions of the Yangtze River in China, where it was discovered growing wild by agricultural explorer Frank Meyer.
 In 1914, seeds from the fruit were brought back to the United States by Meyer, who originally named the fruit Kanzu orange.
 Meyer described the yuzu as follows:

-• The fruits were loose-skinned, round flattened, the size of mandarin oranges, color of rind light yellow; rind full of oil glands, smelling like a fine lemon; segments separating easily; fairly juicy and of an agreeable sharp sour taste; contains plenty of large seeds.
+• The fruits were loose-skinned, round flattened, the size of mandarin oranges, the colour of rind light yellow; rind full of oil glands, smelling like a fine lemon; segments separating easily; fairly juicy and of an agreeable sharp sour taste; contains plenty of large seeds.

 This discovery marked the beginning of yuzu’s journey from its native region to other parts of the world.